njheb/picobian/README.md

 There is also a dependency on Python 3 in this process: a Python script is used to pad and checksum the stage2 bootloader which is put into the image.

+## Picobian

+Progress - wip check in, lots still to do

+Focus on Raspi pico but other RP2040 targets like qtpy2040 and xiao2040 should be ok too so change name back when ready to push to parent.

+Have added systick supported timer driver.
+Have added adc polling driver - need to looking into FCS FIFO irq Have rudiments of polling i2c0 driver, supports ssd1306 128x32 i2c display by default with addition of a single `#define __DISP_64__` should work with 128x64 i2c display, x64 untested.

+Future direction:
+Looks like linux drivers for the i2c fabric exist in separate master and slave versions.
+So they should provide a guide to getting a proper interrupt driven model going for i2c0 and i2c1 search internet for .../linux/drivers/i2c/busses/i2c/i2c-designware-master.c .../linux/drivers/i2c/busses/i2c/i2c-designware-slave.c

+Fixup adc driver to use interrupts too

+After that spi driver is required.
+May also investigate Serial CDC using tinyusb as the mutex and semaphore primatives appear to be available, have not investigated at all yet.